Lisa Bonet: Personal life

 In 2005, Bonet began a relationship with actor Jason Momoa.
 They married in October 2017.
 Bonet and Momoa have two children: a daughter born in July 2007, and a son born in December 2008.
 In January 2022, Momoa and Bonet announced their separation.
+On January 8, 2024, Bonet filed for divorce, citing irreconcilable differences.
+In her divorce filing, Bonet revealed that she and Momoa had actually separated on October 7, 2020.
+Court documents which were obtained by People confirmed that the divorce was granted one day later.
+A Los Angeles county judge declared them divorced on July 9, 2024.
+Neither Bonet nor Momoa asked for financial support, and they agreed on how to split their assets.
+The court granted them joint custody of their children.